charlesfrye/charlesfrye.github.io/_posts/2017-11-03-quantal-release-probabilistic-models.markdown

 and communication,
 check out
 [this blog post]({{site.url}}/stats/2017/09/26/discrete-channel-graph-model.html).
+This post also serves as an introduction to probabilistic models.

-I begin with an overview of the context for synaptic transmission and for the experiment that determined its quantal nature.
+I begin with an overview of the context for synaptic transmission and for the experiment that determined it was quantal.
 Folks who know that background or are uninterested can skip to the *Mathematical Model* section.